Benmuiruri/personal-blog/_posts/2020-01-14-first-post.md

 his sword; I quietly take to the ship.
 There is nothing surprising in this.
 If they but knew it, almost all men in their degree, some time or other, cherish very nearly the same feelings towards the ocean with me.

+"The above is a very interesting poem by Shakespeare, hope you enjoyed reading"